How to build strong bones dr sebi calcium

 He mentioned his secrete was sea moss.
 Sea moss builds strong bones, but it has to be the dry sea moss.
 There is a hybrid sea moss on the market which is wet, you don't do not want that one.
 Sea moss has ion dine, magnesium, ion, and calcium.
 You should be drinking sea moss or Irish moss (something) in the morning- it is natural from the sea.

-Men and women of all ages and ethnicities can develop osteoporosis; some of the risk factors for osteoporosis include those who are
+Men and women of all ages and ethnicity can develop osteoporosis; some of the risk factors for osteoporosis include those who are:

 Dark green leafy vegetables, such as amaranth, turnip greens, kale, okra, cabbage, dandelion greens, mustard greens, sea moss(dry sea moss),and broccoli.